Free PDF Download: Click Here To Download The College Baseball Recruiting Timeline

 - Continue to take challenging classes and perform well in the classroom.

 - Give 100% during your high school season.
 Send college coaches your high school schedule.
-Don’t let up in anticipation for summer baseball and showcases.
+Don’t let up in anticipation of summer baseball and showcases.

 - Play for a competitive summer baseball team.
 Send college coaches your schedule and let them know if you’ll be attending any of their camps

-- Get in the gym at least 5 times a week and improve everyday.
-You don’t need to lift heavy everyday.
-Spend time focusing on mobility, agility, and speed.
+- Get to the gym at least 3 times a week and improve every day.
+If you want to be the best you can be, you need to get strong as hell.
+Also spend time focusing on mobility, agility, and speed.

 - Make unofficial college visits